 f.
 Religion and Belief ethnic groups.
-Additional background requirements of the tra o show that this DPD would cause a differential impact on those of different work and consultation will be undertaken considering the specific locational welling community which will feed into the review of the Local Plan. g.
+Additional background requirements of the tra o show that this DPD would cause a differential impact on those of different work and consultation will be undertaken considering the specific locational avelling community which will feed into the review of the Local Plan. able in other formats and languages when requested. g.
 Sex (gender) There is no evidence to show that this DPD would cause a differential impact on differing genders although women still tend to undertake the majority of childcare and thus would be more likely to benefit from employment, services and leisure opportunities close to their home. h.
 Sexual orientation There is no evidence to orientation. o show that this DPD would cause a differential impact due to sexual i.
-General (ie affecting all of the above/ other (ie socio economic) None Step 5 Reviewing and Scrutinising the Impact 12 What conclusions can you draw about any differential impact and how people are adversely or positively affected?
-The location and choice of sites will have a positive impact on some and negative on others but would not affect any one group more than others.
+General (ie affecting all of the above/ other (ie socio economic) None Step 5 Reviewing and S Reviewing and Scrutinising the Impact 12 The location and choice of sites will have a positive impact on some and negative on others but would not affect any one group more than others.
 Offering a range of sites with different levels of accessibility and proximity to services and facilities gives greater choice and flexibility for the population as a whole.
 Overall the Site Allocations DPD will have positive impacts by providing sustainable development, affordable homes, employment and open space 13 What actions can you take to address any impacts identified? and/or landscaping.
 Ensure that any consultation aims to engage with those currently less willing to engage in public consultation.